The geometry of maximal representations of surface groups into SO(2,n): Maximal representations into

 \begin{prop}[Labourie \cite{labourieenergy}] For each maximal representation there exists a Riemann surface structure on $\Sigma$ for which the harmonic metric is weakly conformal. \end{prop}

 We now recall the notion of a Higgs bundle on a Riemann surface $X$.

-\begin{defi} An $\SL(n,\C)$-Higgs bundle on $X$ is a pair $(\Ee,\Phi)$ where $\Ee$ is a rank $n$ holomorphic vector bundle with $\Lambda^n\Ee=\Oo$ and $\Phi\in H^0(\End(\Ee)\otimes \mathcal{K})$ is a holomorphic endomorphism of $\Ee$ twisted by $\mathcal{K}$ with $\tr(\Phi)=0.$ \end{defi} Higgs bundles were originally defined by Hitchin \cite{hitchinselfduality} for the group $\SL(2,\C)$ and generalized by Simpson \cite{simpsonVHS} for any complex semi-simple Lie group.
-More generally, Higgs bundles can be defined for real reductive Lie groups.
+\begin{defi} A $\mathrm{GL}(n,\C)$-Higgs bundle on $X$ is a pair $(\Ee,\Phi)$ where $\Ee$ is a rank $n$ holomorphic vector bundle and $\Phi\in H^0(\End(\Ee)\otimes \mathcal{K})$ is a holomorphic endomorphism of $\Ee$ twisted by $\mathcal{K}$.
+An $\SL(n,\C)$-Higgs bundle on $X$ consists of such a pair $(\Ee,\Phi)$ with $\tr(\Phi)=0$ and a fixed trivialization $\Lambda^n\Ee\cong\Oo.$ \end{defi} Higgs bundles were originally defined by Hitchin \cite{hitchinselfduality} for the group $\SL(2,\C)$ and generalized by Simpson \cite{simpsonVHS} for any complex semi-simple Lie group.
+More generally, Higgs bundles can be defined for real reductive Lie groups \cite{HiggsPairsSTABILITY}.
 For the group $\SO_0(2,n+1)$ the appropriate vector bundle definition is the following.